nf-s/tas-convict-datavis-static/README.md

 ![Age and Arrivals Per Year](img/24-multiline.png)

 I believe that these graphs have potential.
-I find the multiple curved overlapping lines quite hypnotic, but it is hard to interpret the actual age that each line represents.
+I find the multiple curved overlapping lines quite aesthetically pleasing, but it is hard to interpret the actual age that each line represents.

 I will further refine the second and fourth examples.